 F and M students working without pay are considered volunteers and do not need work authorization documentation according to the SEVP FAQ.
 Many other questions on employment for pay, OPT and CPT, as well as OPT STEM work are left for the future in the FAQ.

-The Million Dollar Question: Student Travel to the US
+The Million Dollar Question: Student Travel to the United States

-The FAQ does not offer any predictions on when foreign students will be able to return to the US from places where there are currently travel restrictions, for example due to the presidential proclamations from March 11 and 14 - for those traveling from the Schengen Area (EU), the United Kingdom and Ireland.
-It also does not predict when US consulates will reopen for routine processing of F and M visas, for those with expired F and M visas or those who need first time F and M visas.
+The FAQ did not offer any predictions on when foreign students would be able to return to the US from places where there are currently travel restrictions, for example due to the presidential proclamations from March 11 and 14 - for those traveling from the Schengen Area (EU), the United Kingdom and Ireland.
+It also did not predict when US consulates would reopen for routine processing of F and M visas, for those with expired F and M visas or those who need first time F and M visas.